sid-the-loser/Gravity-Testing-in-Pygame/Acceleration of gravity bs for my program.md

-# Acceleration of gravity bs for my program.md
+"Acceleration of gravity bs for my program.md" was originally written in [Obsidian](https://obsidian.md)

 ---